Rockies vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Rockies have posted a mark of 6-3.

-- The Rockies' previous 10 games have not had a spread posted by bookmakers.
+- The Rockies' previous 10 games have not had a runline set by oddsmakers.

 Rockies Betting Records & Stats

-- Colorado has been at least a +180 moneyline underdog six times this season, but was upset in all of those games.
+- Colorado is 3-8 this season when entering a game as the underdog by +170 or more on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 35.7% chance of coming away with a victory in the contest.
+- The Rockies have an implied victory probability of 37% according to the moneyline set for this matchup.

-- Colorado and its opponents have gone over the total this season in 14 of its 33 opportunities.
+- Colorado's games have gone over the total in 14 of its 34 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.